-In SAW, ASV_0014 assigned to Chloroparvula pacifica was the most abundant taxa with other ASVs of this species (asv_0086) (Fig. 7) contributing also to the dominance of Chloropicophyceae over Mamiellophyceae (Supp.
+In SAW, ASV_0014 assigned to Chloroparvula pacifica was the most abundant taxa with other ASVs of this species (asv_0086) (Fig. 7) contributing also to the dominance of Chloropicophyceae over Mamiellophyceae in these colder waters (Supp.
 Fig. S11).
 Among the latter, Bathycoccus prasinos became the most abundant genus while Ostreococcus lucimarinus was virtually absent in SAW (Supp.
 Fig. S11, Fig. 8).
 The increase in the relative abundance of Prymnesiophyceae in SAW was driven mainly by Phaeocystis spp.
 (Supp.
-Fig. S11); with Phaeocystis antarctica emerging as the 2nd most abundant species in SAW (Fig. 7), and other Phaeocystis species (P. globosa, P. cordata and Phaeocystis spp) contributing also to the dominance of this genus among prymnesiophytes (Supp.
+Fig. S11), with Phaeocystis antarctica emerging as the second most abundant species in SAW (Fig. 7), and other Phaeocystis species (P. globosa, P. cordata and Phaeocystis spp.) contributing also to the dominance of this genus among prymnesiophytes (Supp.
 Fig. S11).
-The diatom Fragilariopsis sublineata (ASVs 0061 & 0036) was the dominant species of diatom in SAW (Fig. 7) while Thallasiossira sp., Polar-centric-Mediophyceae and other genus contributing substantially less (Supp.
+The diatom Fragilariopsis sublineata (ASVs 0061 & 0036) was the dominant species of diatom in SAW (Fig. 7) while Thallasiossira sp., Polar-centric-Mediophyceae and other genera contributing substantially less (Supp.
 Fig. S11).
 The increased abundance of pelagophyte reads in SAW (Fig. 5 & 6) were mainly assigned to the Pelagophyceae_XXX_sp - the same ASV that dominated in STW - and to Aureococcus anophagefferens which was among the most abundant taxa in SAW (Fig. 7).

 To investigate further the statistical significance of species differential abundance we ran DESeq analysis using water mass as categorical variable.
 This yielded 109 and 62 ASVs out of 4572 ASVs (DESeq Suppl.
 Table) that were significantly more and less abundant (p-value < 0.01) in STW compared to SAW, respectively (Fig. 9a).
 Species that showed greatest differences (>10 log2-fold changes) were not necessarily among the most abundant species in each water mass.
-Among the species that showed greater affinity for STW we found the diatoms Minutocellus polymorphus, Polar-centric-Mediophyceae and Minidiscus triculatus; the prasinophytes O. lucimarinus, C. sieburthii, and various Micromonas species, prymnesiophyte Chrysochromulina sp. or the dinoflagellate Heterocapsa rotundata (Fig. S10).
-Among species with preference for SAW we found several diatom species including F. sublineata, Pseudo-nitzschia sp and Cylindrotheca closterium; the prymnesiophyte Phaeocystis antarctica, dinoflagellate species such as Gonyaulax sp. or G. fusiforme, and the pelagophyte Pelagococcus sp.
+Among the species that showed greater affinity for STW we found the diatoms Minutocellus polymorphus, Polar-centric-Mediophyceae and Minidiscus triculatus; the prasinophytes O. lucimarinus, C. sieburthii, and various Micromonas species, the prymnesiophyte Chrysochromulina sp. and the dinoflagellate Heterocapsa rotundata (Fig. S10).
+Among species with preferences for SAW we found several diatom species including F. sublineata, Pseudo-nitzschia sp. and Cylindrotheca closterium, the prymnesiophyte Phaeocystis antarctica, dinoflagellate species such as Gonyaulax sp. or G. fusiforme, and the pelagophyte Pelagococcus sp.
 (Fig 9a).

-Different ASVs affiliated to the same species often showed very different (opposite) relative changes between water masses.
-Some ASVs identified as Chloroparvula pacifica that were highly abundant in SAW (e.g. otu_0086 and out_0014, Fig. 7) showed also greater affinity for SAW waters, while less abundant others (e.g. asv_0532 and asv_0336) showed significant preference for STW (Suppl.
+Different ASVs affiliated to the same species often showed very different (i.e., opposite) relative changes between water masses.
+Some ASVs identified as Chloroparvula pacifica that were highly abundant in SAW (e.g. otu_0086 and out_0014, Fig. 7) showed also greater affinity for SAW waters, while less abundant others (e.g. asv_0532 and asv_0336) showed significant preferences for STW (Suppl.
 Fig. S8b).
 Most abundant ASVs of P. antarctica (asv_0011, asv_0027) showed preference for SAW (10-30-log2 fold negative change) while much less abundant asv_0218 showed greater affinity for STW.
-Similar intraspecific variability was observed within more loosely defined ‘species’ (e.g. Dinophyceae_XXX_sp and Pelagophyceae_XXX_sp) which included ASVs with opposite affinity for STW and SAW (Fig. 9a).
+Similar intraspecific variability was observed within more loosely defined ‘species’ (e.g. Dinophyceae_XXX_sp. and Pelagophyceae_XXX_sp.) which included ASVs with opposite affinities for STW and SAW (Fig. 9a).
 The broad spectrum in the magnitude and sign of the log2fold change between STW and SAW observed within ASVs affiliated within this and other ‘species’ highlight the ecological diversity encompassed by different strains (FOR DISCUSSION).